Attendance and Punctuality

 St. Andrew’s recognises the importance of regular attendance in order for children to achieve their full potential.
 Consequently all absences need to be explained by a written letter on the day of the child’s return and parents are expected to arrange all holidays outside school term times.
 Each month the class with the highest attendance is awarded a non-uniform day and the attendance cup.

 Welfare and Medical

-We have 2 Welfare Officers and several TAs who are qualified First Aiders.
+Within school we have a number of qualified first aiders.
 They will attend to pupils who are unwell, hurt or need special attention.
 Children who are well enough to be in school, but may need to be given medication, will be looked after throughout the day.
 All medication must be signed in at the main school office by the child’s parent or carer, and then collected by an adult at the end of the day.